Q-learning Decision Transformer: Leveraging Dynamic Programming for Conditional Sequence Modelling in Offline RL: Preliminaries

-\ac{DT} employs Transformer architecture~\citep{vaswani2017attention}, which consists of stacked self-attention layers with residual connections.
+Eq.~\ref{eq:dt_input} shows the input of a \ac{DT}, where $K$ is the context length, $R$ is \acp{RTG} ($R_t = \sum_{t'=t}^T r_{t'}$), $s$ is states and $a$ is actions.
+Then \ac{DT} outputs the next action ($a_t$). \ac{DT} employs Transformer architecture~\citep{vaswani2017attention}, which consists of stacked self-attention layers with residual connections.
 It has been shown that the Transformer architecture successfully relates scattered information in long input sequences and produces accurate outputs~\citep{vaswani2017attention,radford2018improving,devlin2018bert,ramesh2021zero}.

 {\bf Conservative Q learning.} In this work, we use the \ac{CQL} framework~\citep{kumar2020conservative} for the Q-learning algorithm. \ac{CQL} is an offline \ac{RL} framework that learns Q-functions that are lower-bounds of the true values.
 It augments the standard Bellman error objective with a regulariser which reduces the value function for the out-of-distribution state-action pair while maintaining ones for state-action pairs in the distribution of the training dataset.
 In practice, it uses the following iterative update equation to learn the Q-function under a learning policy $\mu(a|s)$.